PostgreSQL Source Code git master

 const void size_t len

-References Assert(), len, pq_recvbuf(), PqCommReadingMsg, PqRecvBuffer, PqRecvLength, and PqRecvPointer.
+References Assert, len, pq_recvbuf(), PqCommReadingMsg, PqRecvBuffer, PqRecvLength, and PqRecvPointer.

-Referenced by pq_getmessage(), and ProcessStartupPacket().
+Referenced by pq_getmessage(), ProcessStartupPacket(), and secure_open_server().

 ◆ pq_getmessage()